-Our goal is to provide supportive housing for Lydia’s House families with rents affordable to those earning 30% area median income.
-Rents will be subsidized through creating a zero-debt product, cross subsidization of units (some families will be eligible for section 8 vouchers), rentals assistance as needed from the Lydia’s House budget, and innovative utility arrangements.
+We’re providing supportive housing for Lydia’s House families with rents affordable to those earning 30% area median income or below.
+Rents are subsidized through maintaining very low debt on the building, cross subsidization of units (some families are eligible for section 8 vouchers), rental assistance as needed from the Lydia’s House budget, and innovative utility arrangements including solar.

-Assuming success, Lydia’s House plans to expand housing in Norwood to a total of 24 units by 2020, allowing for a constant stream of graduates to enter 4502 Carter, and those exiting 4502 Carter to move into single family homes or duplexes scattered throughout the neighborhood.
-In addition to self owned units, Lydia’s House will continue to refer to other housing providers, offering guests a variety of next step housing options.
+In the coming years Lydia’s House plans to expand our housing in Norwood to a total of 16 units, allowing for a constant stream of graduates to enter 4502 Carter, and those exiting 4502 Carter to move into single family homes or duplexes scattered throughout the neighborhood.
+In addition to self owned units, Lydia’s House is also working with local landlords to create landlord partnerships, expanding the affordability footprint in Norwood even further.